lemrey/sdk-nrfxlib/nrf_modem/doc/full-dfu.rst

 *******************

 The total size of all shared memory regions must be at least 8220 bytes.
+This is because programming requires 8 kB data buffer and some storage for structures used in RPC communication.
 @note:
 When using NCS, library initialization is done via the glue, which will configure the library shared memory regions' size and position in RAM.
 Use the Kconfig options belonging to the glue to ensure that the total size of the library shared memory region is as large as necessary.